rails/rails/guides/source/active_record_callbacks.md

 NOTE: `before_destroy` callbacks should be placed before `dependent: :destroy` associations (or use the `prepend: true` option), to ensure they execute before the records are deleted by `dependent: :destroy`.

 WARNING. `after_commit` makes very different guarantees than `after_save`, `after_update`, and `after_destroy`.
-For example if an exception occurs in an `after_save` the transaction will be rolled back and the data will not be persisted.
-While anything that happens `after_commit` can guarantee the transaction has already completed and the data was persisted to the database.
+For example, if an exception occurs in an `after_save` the transaction will be rolled back and the data will not be persisted.
+However, anything that happens `after_commit` can guarantee the transaction has already been completed and the data was persisted to the database.
 More on [transactional callbacks](#transaction-callbacks) below.

 ### `after_initialize` and `after_find`

-Whenever an Active Record object is instantiated the [`after_initialize`][] callback will be called, either by directly using `new` or when a record is loaded from the database.
+Whenever an Active Record object is instantiated, either by directly using `new` or when a record is loaded from the database, then the [`after_initialize`][] callback will be called.
 It can be useful to avoid the need to directly override your Active Record `initialize` method.

 When loading a record from the database the [`after_find`][] callback will be called. `after_find` is called before `after_initialize` if both are defined.